jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 ![](images/Symbol%20Language%20(2004).474.png)

 The above shows all smaller circles in blue.
 That means that all three have the same type.
 The darker blue circle is the type of the lighter blue ones.
 Color depth can express the depth of the type/object hierarchy, like the depth of encapsulation is expressed by the size and residence of the circles.
 There is a standard complex way of doing this coloring.
-I will elaborate on this later.
+I might elaborate on this later.

 #### Extras Compared To Conventional Object Oriented Programming